mother-of-all-self-hosting/mash-playbook/docs/services/grafana.md

 You can add multiple data sources to Grafana.

+Below, we show a few examples of connecting Grafana to local datasources (running in containers on the same machine).
+**If you're enabling multiple, you need to "merge" the configurations**.
+That is, don't define `grafana_provisioning_datasources` or `grafana_container_additional_networks_custom` twice, but combine them.

 #### Integrating with a local Prometheus instance

 If you're installing [Prometheus](prometheus.md) on the same server, you can hook Grafana to it over the container network with the following **additional** configuration: